Thursday, May 14, 2020 at 6:00 pm

-Knowing that potential clients might be strolling through Laurel Hill and admiring their work noted architects like John Notman, William Strickland, Frank Furness, John J. McArthur, C.C.
-Zantzinger, Horace Trumbauer and Napoleon LeBrun competed fiercely for the chance to design for the dead.
-Join us on a walking tour of Laurel Hill Cemetery, where we will see monuments created by these early architects, as well as artists such as Alexander Milne Calder, his son Alexander Stirling Calder, and sculptress Harriet Frishmuth, whose works grace many of Laurel Hill’s memorials.
+Knowing that potential clients might be strolling through Laurel Hill and admiring their work, noted architects like John Notman, William Strickland, Frank Furness, John J. McArthur, C.C.
+Zantzinger, Horace Trumbauer, and Napoleon LeBrun competed fiercely for the chance to design for the dead.
+Join us on a walking tour of Laurel Hill Cemetery, where we will see monuments created by these early architects, as well as artists such as Alexander Milne Calder, his son Alexander Stirling Calder, and sculptor Harriet Frishmuth, whose works grace many of Laurel Hill’s memorials.
 The tour will examine changing tastes and fashions in grave markers over the past two centuries, from the classical obelisks and urns of the Federal period, to the richly decorated crosses of the Gothic Revival, to the massive mausoleums of the Gilded Age.

-The walking tour will take place on Sunday, April 7 at 1:00 pm, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
+The walking tour will take place on Thursday, May 14, 2020 at 6:00 pm, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
 Free parking is located in the lot across the street from the Gatehouse.

 Tour Guide: Tom Keels

 This program is co-sponsored by Hidden City Philadelphia, inspiring people to be curious about the city, to fall in love with its remarkable but lesser-known places, and to give their time, resources, and ideas to realize new futures for the places and communities where we work.

 To learn more about Hidden City Philadelphia, visit hiddencityphila.org.